Ethical Use of AI

 What are the major reasons for introducing ethics into AI-related activities?

 • Sustainability.
-The ethical use of AI contributes to the responsibility of high-tech initiatives, which rules out the excessive consumption of various resources, reducing wastage and environmental pollution.
+The ethical use of AI contributes to the responsibility of high-tech initiatives, which rule out the excessive consumption of various resources, reducing wastage and environmental pollution;

 • Risk mitigation.
-When AI is created and leveraged with an eye to ethical aspects, it forestalls possible risks associated with the technology.
-It spells minimization of financial losses, avoidance of reputational damage, and elimination of legal issues.
+When AI is created and leveraged with an eye for ethical aspects, it forestalls possible risks associated with the technology.
+It spells minimization of financial losses, avoidance of reputational damage, and elimination of legal issues;

 • Confidence and trust.
 When the public knows that AI ethical dilemmas are handled properly, they are sure such products are safe to use.
 As a result, ethically-guided software development fosters trust among consumers and enhances the reputation of the company that launched them, thus promoting brand loyalty.